Operation Queen: Planning

 Initially, the starting date of the offensive was set for 5 November, later 10 November, but because of bad weather it was delayed until 16 November.
 The ground offensive was to begin immediately after the air raids, allowing the defenders no time to reestablish fortifications, supply routes and communications.

 German planning was entirely different.
 Running out of strategic options, the Wehrmacht planned an all-out counteroffensive in the West, codenamed Wacht am Rhein.
 The first draft of the plan was already completed in secret in October 1944 and was aimed against the Ardennes, mirroring the successful campaign in 1940 against France.
 The plan required for the best divisions of the Wehrmacht to be held back from the autumn fighting, to gain time to build them up for the planned offensive.
-For the successful execution of the plan, the holding of the Rur River line was deemed as absolutely important, to prevent the Allies from a flanking attack.
-The German plan for the November–December Campaign was, therefore, to hold the Rur River line with a minimum of available forces until the Ardennes Offensive could be launched.
+For the successful execution of the plan, the holding of the Roer river line was deemed as absolutely important, to prevent the Allies from a flanking attack.
+The German plan for the November–December Campaign was, therefore, to hold the Roer river line with a minimum of available forces until the Ardennes Offensive could be launched.

 The Germans also had a card up their sleeve.
-With control over the dams on the Rur, they could release the water from them and flood the Rur valley and everything else downstream of it as far as the Meuse and into the Netherlands.
-That would cause large scale destruction and destroy Allied bridges over the Rur, isolating all troops east of the river.
+With control over the dams on the Roer, they could release the water from them and flood the Roer valley and everything else downstream of it as far as the Meuse and into the Netherlands.
+That would cause large scale destruction and destroy Allied bridges over the Roer, isolating all troops east of the river.
 The Allies did not fully recognize the strategic importance of the dams for some time, and only days before the end of the offensive they made their first specific moves towards them.